International Wind- and Watermill Museum: Hungarian Danube ship mill

 With this type of mill the owner is both miller and ship's captain.
 He can search for the best water flow in the river.
 The ship mill has the disadvantage of being an obstacle to shipping so that, in the 19th century, regulations had to be introduced.
-In 1861 the construction of ship mills was banned on the River Rhine, consequently the last mill of this type disappeared in 1926.
+In 1861 the construction of ship mills was banned on the Rhine River, consequently the last mill of this type disappeared in 1926.
 Such river mills have completely disappeared from today's rural scene, because they only have a life of about 50 years.
 They had been invented by as early as 536 during the siege of Rome by the Ostrogoths.
 Their heyday was during the 16th and 17th centuries.

 Algarve, a Portuguese windmill

 This replica mill was erected in 1993 next to the Greek mill and comes from Torres Vedras in central Portugal.
 It also represents the type of mill found on the Algarve coast.
 The mill, with its four triangular sails, is typical of Portugal and the Mediterranean area.